Several tests can check hormone levels in the body and look for the cause of problems with the way the pituitary is working. These include:

 What you can do

 - Be aware of any pre-appointment restrictions.
-When you make the appointment, ask if there's anything you need to do to prepare for common diagnostic tests.
+When you make the appointment, ask if there's anything you need to do to get ready for tests you may need.

-- Write down all symptoms and changes you're experiencing, even if they seem unrelated to each other.
+- Write down all symptoms you have, even if they seem not to be linked to each other.
+Note when they began.

-- Write down key personal information, including any recent life changes or a noticeable difference in your ability to tolerate stress.
+- Write down key personal information, including any recent life changes or a change in your ability to cope with stress.

 - Take a family member or friend along, if possible.
-Someone who accompanies you may help you remember what your doctor tells you.
+Someone who accompanies you can help you remember what your care provider tells you.

-Create a list of questions before your appointment so that you can make the most of your time with your doctor.
-For hypopituitarism, some basic questions to ask your doctor include:
+Create a list of questions before your appointment so that you can make the most of your time with your provider.
+For hypopituitarism, some basic questions to ask include:

 - What tests do I need?